kubernetes/website/docs/concepts/overview/kubernetes-api.md

 DaemonSets, Deployments, HorizontalPodAutoscalers, Ingress, Jobs and ReplicaSets are enabled by default.
 Other extensions resources can be enabled by setting `--runtime-config` on apiserver. `--runtime-config` accepts comma separated values.
-For ex: to disable deployments and jobs, set `--runtime-config=extensions/v1beta1/deployments=false,extensions/v1beta1/ingress=false`
+For ex: to disable deployments and ingress, set `--runtime-config=extensions/v1beta1/deployments=false,extensions/v1beta1/ingress=false`